Psychological & Brain Sciences Major Program Requirements

 Completion of a specialization entails 12 units:

-• Three courses (9 units), at least one of which must be an advanced, 400-level course; and
+• Three courses (9 units), at least one of which must be an advanced, 4000-level course; and

-• A semester of research in an appropriate, approved lab consisting of Psych 444C Independent Study for a Concentration in Psychological and Brain Sciences, which requires the successful completion of an American Psychological Association–style research paper or an approved Honors project.
+• A semester of research in an appropriate, approved lab consisting of PSYCH 4992 Independent Study for a Specialization in Psychological and Brain Sciences (Capstone), which requires the successful completion of an American Psychological Association (APA)–style research paper or an approved Honors project completed through PSYCH 4980 Study for Honors.
 In some cases, a relevant internship or practicum may be an appropriate alternative to research experience.
-(Note: Students may be required to complete a preliminary semester [3 units] of Psych 333 Independent Study in Psychological and Brain Sciences, depending on the nature of the project intended for Psych 444C; the additional independent research is at the discretion of the research mentor and will not be counted toward the completion of the specialization requirements.)
+(Note: Students may be required to complete a preliminary semester [3 units] of PSYCH 3999 Independent Study in Psychological and Brain Sciences, depending on the nature of the project intended for PSYCH 4992 Independent Study for a Specialization in Psychological and Brain Sciences (Capstone); the additional independent research is at the discretion of the research mentor and will not be counted toward the completion of the specialization requirements.)

-One course taken for a specialization may be used to fulfill no more than one of the core categories or distribution requirements of a Psychological & Brain Sciences major (i.e., one course could double-count for the major and the specialization).
-None of the units for a specialization can be counted for any other major or minor (i.e., there is no double counting with another major or minor).
+The 3000-level required course may be used to fulfill no more than one of the core categories or distribution requirements of a Psychological & Brain Sciences major (i.e., one course could double-count for the major and the specialization).
+None of the units for a specialization can be counted for any other major or minor (i.e., there is no double-counting with another major or minor).
 For those pursuing the Psychological & Brain Sciences: Cognitive Neuroscience major, the Cognitive Neuroscience Specialization is not an option.

 Recognition of the specialization will appear on the student's academic record under Milestones once all requirements have been met.